vmware-tanzu/function-buildpacks-for-knative/invokers/README.md

 After making your changes to your Invoker's files:

-1) Use the provided `Makefile`'s `publish` command to push your changes to a GCR repo (e.g. `make invokers.<language>.publish`)
+1. Use the provided `Makefile`'s `publish` command to push your changes to a GCR repo (e.g. `make invokers.<language>.publish`)
-2) Note down that link and the `SHA` provided in the newly generated `out` folder
+1. Note down that link and the `SHA` provided in the newly generated `out` folder
-3) Then, modify the respective language's `buildpacks/<language>/buildpack.toml`, and then cut a new release of the buildpack to GCR (`make buildpacks.<language>.publish`)
+1. Then, modify the respective language's `buildpacks/<language>/buildpack.toml`, and then cut a new release of the buildpack to GCR (`make buildpacks.<language>.publish`)
-4) Update `builder/builder.toml` to finally push all these changes to the builder
-5) Locally build your function with this new builder (`make builder.clean` if needed, then `make builder`)

 All of these processes can be explored with a further dive into the `Makefile`'s of each component.

 ### Cut an Invoker Release

 Invokers are utilized from Buildpacks.
-Follow the [Cut a Buildpack Release](../buildpacks/README.md) instructions.
+Follow the [Cut a Buildpack Release](/buildpacks/README.md#cut-a-buildpack-release) instructions.